Ly-sec/Cachy-RTFW/README.md

     A Discord bot token

 ## Setup
 Clone the repository:
     ``` git clone https://github.com/your-username/cachyos-wiki-bot.git cd cachyos-wiki-bot ```

 Install the dependencies:
     ``` npm install ```

 Create a .env file with the following content:
     ```DISCORD_TOKEN=TOKEN```

-    Replace "YOUR_DISCORD_BOT_TOKEN" with your actual bot token.

 Run the bot:
     ``` npm start ```

 Your bot should now be online and ready to use in your Discord server.

 ## Commands
 `/wiki`